paint-brush

 In response to the allegations, IPLocation.net has issued a statement denying any wrongdoing.
 It said it takes time to review your document, edit promotional content, and add feature photos to publish your article on our platform.
 “We charge editorial fee to cover our cost and we waive this charge if you’re okay with nofollow links,”

-Well Well Well - It still takes time to read and review the document, edit promotional content and add feature photos and then publish it regardless of any outbound hyperlink attributes.
+Well Well Well - It still takes the same time to read and review the document, edit promotional content and add feature photos and then publish it regardless of any outbound hyperlink attributes.
 (Exactly the same time and effort)

 The Response Email To An Ethical Guest Post Email Pitch